rspamd/rspamd/doc/markdown/migration.md

-# Migrating between rspamd version
+# Migrating between rspamd versions

-This document describes incompatible changes introduced in the recent rspamd versions.
-Here you can find information about how to overcome this incompatibilities and update your rules and configuration according to these changes.
+This document describes incompatible changes introduced in recent rspamd versions and details how to update your rules and configuration accordingly.

 ## Migrating from rspamd 1.0 to rspamd 1.1

-This notice affects merely users with per-user statistics enabled.
-There is an incompatible change in sqlite3 and per_user behaviour:
+The only change here affects users with per-user statistics enabled.
+There is an incompatible change in sqlite3 and per-user behaviour:

-Now both redis and sqlite3 follows the common principles for per-user statistics:
+Now both redis and sqlite3 follow common principles for per-user statistics:

 * If per-user statistics is enabled check per-user tokens **ONLY**
 * If per-user statistics is not enabled then check common tokens **ONLY**

-If you need old behaviour, then you'd need to use separate classifier for per-user statistics, for example:
+If you need the old behaviour, then you need to use a separate classifier for per-user statistics, for example:

 ~~~ucl
     classifier {